pedroargento/sfdat28-Argento/Project_Ideas.md

   * Unsupervised machine learning to cluster and segment scrips.
 Can we find new movie genres from it?
 Given a new scrip, is it possible to associate with an existing one or with combination of them?

-  * Will a new scrip be indicated to an official award?
+  * Will a new scrip be nominated to an official award (eg. Oscars)?

 2. Public construction in Brazil: Data from: [Governamental Data](dados.gov.br)